A St. Louis Homeowner’s Guide to Replacement Window Materials

 What window material is the most energy-efficient?

-Vinyl windows have enhanced insulating properties and don’t warp or deteriorate, making them highly energy-efficient.
 Other factors to consider for energy-efficient windows include ENERGY STAR® rating, the gas between the glass panes, the number of window panes, the U-factor, the SHGC rating, and pane spacer materials.

 What makes a high-quality window?

-High-quality windows are made from durable materials that are easy to maintain and last for many years.
+High-quality windows are made from durable materials that are easy to maintain and last many years.
 Double- or triple-glazed windows offer increased insulation and efficiency.
 The low-E reflective coating protects against UV damage and allows for increased heat retention.

 How many years do vinyl windows last?